 I can’t add a thing to that!
 Great answer.

-Napoleon: This little dwarf cat was developed by the intentional mating of the Munchkin to the Persian or exotic shorthair, by Joe Smith.
+Napoleon: (now called ‘Minuet’) This little dwarf cat was developed by the intentional mating of the Munchkin to the Persian or exotic shorthair, by Joe Smith.
 Napoleons are currently registered as Experimental with TICA but recognized as a breed with TDCA.

 Kinkalow: The kinkalow dwarf cat results from the mating of an American Curl to a Munchkin.
-Terri Harris developed this breed and says this about the name:
+Terri Harris developed this breed and says this about the name (link to full page on this breed):

 “The Kinkalow name was decided on while I was at Kinkos getting some copies make.
 The Kinkalow has kinky ears and low legs, Kink+low = Kinkalow”.
 I believe Kinko’s is a FedEx shop/office where copies can be made.